EU seeks penalties on Poland in dispute over judicial reform | Law-Order

 EU seeks penalties on Poland in dispute over judicial reform

-The European Commission said on Tuesday it had asked the EU's top court to impose financial penalties on Poland over the activities of a judges' disciplinary chamber, stepping up a long-running dispute with Warsaw over the rule of law.
+The European Commission said on Tuesday it had asked the EU's top court to fine Poland over the activities of a judges' disciplinary chamber, stepping up a long-running dispute with Warsaw over the rule of law.

-"The Commission also decided to send a letter of formal notice ... to Poland, for not taking the necessary measures to comply fully with the judgment of the Court of Justice."
-The European Commission argues that, while the chamber may not be accepting any new cases, it is still working through existing cases.

-Polish government officials did not immediately respond to requests for comment on the move by the European Commission, which said a decision on how much to sanction Warsaw would lie with the EU court.
+Polish government spokesman Piotr Muller said it would present its proposals for judicial reform in the autumn.
+"This is a very uncommon step ... and it's not an easy step to take for the Commission," a senior European Commission official said.

+EU Justice Commissioner Didier Reynders told private broadcaster Polsat News that Brussels wanted to put "real pressure" on Warsaw with fines that were higher than the 100,000 euros a day demanded for logging in the Bialowieza forest, a UNESCO World Heritage site.
+The EU is also at loggerheads with Poland over issues ranging from a challenge by its government to the primacy of EU law to LGBT rights and press freedoms.

 The Commission recently warned five Polish regional councils they could lose funding over declarations that they were "LGBT-free", and it has said Warsaw's position that EU law does not stand above national law is holding up the release of 57 billion euros in EU recovery funds.

-Polish Deputy Justice Minister Sebastian Kaleta said the bloc's executive was acting unlawfully by blocking funds for Warsaw and seeking penalties against it.
-"These are acts of aggression.
-After the approval of the EU budget, the EU bodies have launched an unlawful attack," he said on Twitter.
+Polish Justice Minister Zbigniew Ziobro accused the EU of double standards, saying the justice systems of other European countries functioned in a similar way to Poland's.

+"Today's decision... is another manifestation of the European Commission's aggression towards Poland, an attempt to limit our sovereignty and an attack on the Polish legal order," he told a press conference.
+Despite the Polish government's long-running disputes with the EU, surveys show that the vast majority of Poles are in favour of membership of the bloc.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)